gbv/login-server/README.md

 ### GET /disconnect/:provider
 Disconnects a provider from the user and redirects to `/account`.

-### GET /delete
-Shows a site to delete one's user account.

 ### POST /delete
 Commits user account deletion and redirects to `/login`.